jonathanfischer97/ionerdss/README.md

  - **SingleSpeciesTutorial:** Describes how to create inputs for a NERDSS sim & how to create graphs and spreadsheets from a single-component histogram file or transition matrix outputted by NERDSS.

-**Unimportant: Holds files that may be useful for ioNERDSS development**
+**unimportant: Holds files that may be useful for ioNERDSS development**
  - **ExamplesIoNERDSS:** Holds a lot of files that (i may be wrong) seem to be environments for using IoNERDSS or examples of it being used
  - **TestingFunctions:** Holds the different files necessary to try out all of ioNERDSS' functions.
     - Recommended to be moved to ioNERDSSPyPi folder along with ioNERDSS_profiler.py